-What should I consider before transferring other pension pots into a new pension plan?
+What should I consider before consolidating my pension pots?

-There are a number of things to consider before your transfer your pension pots.
+There are a number of things to consider before your consolidate your pension pots.

 You might lose valuable features and other benefits like: